 But that’s changing as proactive cyber defense once again becomes the dominant paradigm.
 Instead of seeing their perimeter as inevitably vulnerable and porous, or seeing detection and response solutions as infallible, security-savvy companies are starting to move their emphasis earlier.

 They’re closing whatever gaps exist in the security architecture through hardening, credential control, and security training.
-These companies believe proactive cyber defense isn’t just possible – it’s a priority in an era when any successful attack can rock a company to its core.
+These companies believe proactive defense isn’t just possible – it’s a priority in an era when any successful attack can rock a company to its core.

 - Frequently updating patches to close security gaps